spiral/docs/database/declaration.md

 > You can use comparator to generate migrations instead of letting DBAL to sync your schemas.

 ## Sync multiple Tables
 In some cases you might want to create multiple linked tables.
-In order to handle such operation feed your table schemas into `SynchronizationPool`:
+In order to handle such operation feed your table schemas into `Reflector`:

 ```php
 $schema = $database->table('table_a')->getSchema();